The Shard: Construction

 For the construction of the skyscraper some path-breaking engineering methods were used, such as top-down construction, where foundations are dug while the core is built up – this was a first for the UK.
 In February 2009, a mobile crane and a small piling rig arrived on site.
 In early March 2009, the crane began putting steel beams into the ground, as part of preparations for the core of the building.
 Full construction began on 16 March 2009.
 Demolition work on New London Bridge House started in May 2009, as part of the concurrent London Bridge Place project.
 The first steelwork went into The Shard's piles on 28 April.
 Five cranes were used to build The Shard, with four of them 'jumping' with the tower as it rose.
 Crane 1 was erected in September 2009 and Crane 2 was erected at the beginning of October.
-By 20 October 2009, steel beams began appearing on site, with concrete being poured at the northern part of the site, ready for Crane 3.
+By 20 October 2009, steel beams had begun appearing on site, with concrete being poured at the northern part of the site, ready for Crane 3.

 By March 2010, the concrete core was rising steadily at about 3 m a day.
 After a pause in March–April 2010, it continued rising, reaching the 33rd floor in mid-June, almost level with the top of Guy's Hospital, which stands at 143 m.
 On 27 July 2010, the core stopped rising, having reached the 38th floor, and was reconfigured for further construction.
 By mid-November 2010, the core had reached the 68th floor, with the tower's steel reaching the 40th floor and glass cladding enveloping a third of the building.
 In late November, the core's height exceeded 235 m, ending One Canada Square's 18-year reign as Britain's tallest building.